otsu81/aws-jwt-verify-s3-vs-ddb/README.md

 * Sync `public_keys/` directory to S3 using AWS CLI, e.g. `aws s3 sync public_keys/ s3://my-bucket`
 * Deploy `sam/s3-vs-ddb/` using AWS SAM, e.g. `cd sam/s3-vs-ddb/ && sam deploy --guided`.
 Note the names of the two functions deployed from SAM.
 * Generate load to benchmark using `5_loadtester [function-name]` as provided by SAM

-## Discussion

-It's not a huge shocker that DynamoDB is more suitable for storing and retrieving simple strings than S3.
-Our simplistic case of just using S3 as a lookup table make the conditions for S3 as favorable as possible (if there was a bigger file needing to be parsed to find a specific key load times for the bigger file would be much worse compared to DynamoDB).
-So, if the execution difference is in the 10-15ms range you'd be tempted to think it doesn't matter in the long run.
-But since AWS [changed the billing for Lambda to millisecond billing](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-1ms-billing-granularity-adds-cost-savings/), the implication is that S3 would be roughly 40% more expensive than using DynamoDB.
-For millions of invocatiotions a a day, that will have huge pricing implications.

-Then what about storage and retrieval cost?
-DynamoDB is famous for being expensive at large scale, but for a simplistic case like this which is mostly eventually consistent reads DynamoDB actually comes out ahead.
-If we use the following examples:
-* 10,000,000 public keys would consume about 5GB of storage
-* For the sake of argument, assume we have 100,000,000 pulls of the public key to the lambda function
-* We are in EU-WEST-1

-According to the pricing calculator, for S3 Standard storage we would end up at roughly $40/mo.
-For DynamoDB, with on-demand capacity we would end up with roughly $17/mo.

 ## Example measurement